jeju5/management/cs/aws/aws_developer.md

   * Doesn't support C++
   * what if you want to use language that is not supported by Lambda? -> use "AWS Lambda Custom Runtime"
     * create a layer that uses "AWS Lambda Custom Runtime"

+* Lambda Runtime
+  * Runtime is a program that runs a Lambda function's handler method when the function is invoked.
+  * you can include runtime codes in an excutable file named 'bootstrap' in deployment package of lambda function.

 * Access to VPC (Virtual Private Cloud)
   * terms